|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff |

 Q: What is the IRS Data Retrieval Tool?

 A: The IRS data retrieval tool allows FAFSA applicants to retrieve their tax data directly from the Internal Revenue Service in order to auto-fill the tax portion of the form.
-The IRS data retrieval tool becomes available for the 2013-14 FAFSA on February 1, 2013.
+The IRS data retrieval tool typically becomes available in late February.
 IRS information will be available within several days for electronic tax filers or several weeks for paper tax filers.

 Q: Who determines how much aid I get?

 A: The federal government has established the basic formula approved by Congress, called Federal Methodology.
 When we receive your application, it includes your Expected Family Contribution (EFC) which is determined by the formula.
 We subtract your EFC from the total cost of attending Shepherd University.
 This gives us your financial need, and allows us to develop your financial aid award, or package.

 Q: How do I apply for privately funded scholarship assistance?

 A: Some businesses and social organizations offer scholarship assistance to employees, members, or other students that meet designated application criteria.
 Students should inquire about such assistance from their current employers, their parents' employers, or any local organizations.
 Information of scholarship sources may also be obtained at the library.
 Scholarship searches are also available on the Internet.
 Visit our scholarships page for more information.